-The Jonah Project is a 501(c)3 non-profit ministry.
+The Jonah Project is a 501(c)3 non-profit organization.
 We are a team of volunteers; teachers, counselors, pastors, survivors, families, and students.
 Each with a desire to come together and be a voice for Freedom.

 BINDI TILBURY - EXECUTIVE DIRECTOR Bindi, whose BA is in Childhood Development, has been in the field for 20 years, and considers it "a privilege to serve low income families and support their long term goals."
 Originally from California, she's directed a wide variety of care projects and teams.
 Currently she leads the Advocacy Team at the Jonah Project, teaching in classrooms and speaking on campuses across Spokane from WSU to Mt.
 Spokane High School.
 Bindi works with survivors and at-risk youth to help develop individualized care plans for healing and has bravely engaged in many environments in order to see a woman or child walk in freedom.
 She particularly enjoys educating students and exploring ways the community can serve our vulnerable populations.
-"Bee" finds happiness exploring cultures, foods, and other countries as well as spending time with her husband, sons and friends.
+"Bee" finds happiness exploring cultures, foods, and other countries as well as spending time with family and friends.
 Her hope is to "continue to providing a platform for everyone to have a chance to be apart of the Freedom movement, and take a stand against trafficking." firstname.lastname@example.org